What is Litigation Finance?

 The United Kingdom Adopts Litigation Funding

 Second, in 1990, Parliament passed the Courts and Legal Services Act, which made it legal for clients and lawyers to enter into conditional fee agreements (CFAs).
-Such “no-win, no-fee” arrangements were not previously permitted in the U.K. The removal of the CFA ban implicitly introduced the concept of litigation financing, as lawyers could now technically fund litigations with their time and skill in exchange for a share of the recovery.
+Such “no-win, no-fee” arrangements were not previously permitted in the U.K. The removal of the CFA ban implicitly introduced the concept of litigation financing, as lawyers could now fund litigations with their time and skill in exchange for a share of the recovery.
 CFAs allowed clients, previously too cash-strapped to sue, the ability to go forward because a third party was now footing the bill.
 Together with the abolition of champerty and maintenance, the 1990 act opened the door to what would become modern litigation financing in the U.K.

-Shortly after the passage of the 1999 Act, the courts all but endorsed litigation financing in a 2002 decision, stating that only funding arrangements meant to “undermine the ends of justice” should be viewed as unlawful.
+The U.K. courts all but endorsed litigation financing in a 2002 decision, stating that only funding arrangements meant to “undermine the ends of justice” should be viewed as unlawful.
 With the door to litigation funding now open, specialized litigation finance companies began to populate what has become a vibrant market for claim funding.

 Litigation Financing Develops in the United States

 Prior to the mid-2000s, the U.S. litigation financing industry was largely limited to personal injury cases.
 Specialized commercial litigation funding originated in 2006 when Credit Suisse Securities founded a litigation risk strategies unit (which has since disbanded).
 In recent years, the commercial litigation finance market has grown significantly and is now used by companies and law firms alike as a means to finance legal claims, raise capital, and eliminate risk.